Equivariant K-theory of toric orbifolds: Introduction

-The equivariant projection $X \longrightarrow pt$ induces the structure of a graded $E_{T}^*(pt)$-algebra structure on $E_{T}^*(X)$.
-Here $E_{T}^*$ denotes the $T$-equivariant generalized cohomology ring.
-The main aim of this article is to describe $E_T^*(X)$ as an algebra over $E_T^*(pt)$.
-In particular, we get a description of the $T$-equivariant $K$ ring of $X$ over $K_{T}^*(pt)$.
-This was motivated by the corresponding results on a divisive weighted projective space in \cite{HHRW}.

-The main tools here are the methods developed by Harada Henriques and Holm in \cite{HHH}.
-They prove, among other results, a precise version of localization theorem for $G$-equivariant generalized cohomology theory of $G$-manifolds for a topological group $G$, equipped with a $G$-equivariant stratification satisfying some additional conditions \cite[Section 3]{HHH}.
+Let $pt$ denote the $1$-point space with the trivial $T$-action.
+The equivariant projection $X\longrightarrow pt$ induces the structure of a graded $E_{T}^*(pt)$-algebra structure on $E_{T}^*(X)$, where $E_{T}^*$ is any generalized $T$-equivariant cohomology theory.
+We describe $E_T^*(X)$ as an algebra over $E_T^*(pt)$ when $X$ is a retractable toric orbifold (see Corollary \ref{gkm_rt_algebra}).
+In particular, we get a description of the $T$-equivariant $K$-theory ring of $X$ over $K_{T}^*(pt)\cong R(T)[z,z^{-1}]$, where $R(T)=K_{T}^0(pt)$ denotes the ring of finite dimensional complex representations of $T$ and $z$ denotes the Bott periodicity element in $K^{-2}(pt)$.
+This result generalizes the corresponding result on a divisive weighted projective space in \cite[Proposition 3.10]{HHRW}.
+As in \cite{HHRW}, our main tools here are the methods developed by Harada, Henriques and Holm in \cite{HHH}.
+For a topological group $G$, they prove a GKM-type theorem for the $G$-equivariant generalized cohomology theory of a $G$-space equipped with a $G$-invariant stratification satisfying some additional conditions \cite[Section 3]{HHH}.
+In Proposition \ref{divass}, we show that a retractable toric orbifold $X$ has a $T$-invariant stratification satisfying these conditions.

-Moreover, in Section 4 we develop the notion of piecewise algebra for a characteristic pair $(Q, \lambda)$, see Definition \ref{piec_alg}.
-In Theorem \ref{piecewise} we prove that the generalized equivariant cohomology ring of a divisive quasitoric orbifold is isomorphic as an $E_T^*(pt)$-algebra to the corresponding piecewise algebra for $(Q, \lambda)$.
+In Section 4, we introduce the notion of \emph{piecewise algebra} for a characteristic pair $(Q, \lambda)$, see Definition \ref{piec_alg}, in a dual manner to the concept of piecewise algebra associated to a fan (see \cite[Section 4]{HHRW}).
+In our main result, Theorem \ref{piecewise}, we prove that the generalized equivariant cohomology theory ring of a retractable toric orbifold is isomorphic as an $E_T^*(pt)$-algebra to the corresponding piecewise algebra for $(Q, \lambda)$.
+This result extends the corresponding result for a divisive weighted projective space in \cite[Theorem 5.5]{HHRW} to the larger class of retractable toric orbifolds (see Example \ref{eg_div_toric_3d}).

-In particular, we derive that the equivariant cohomology ring $H_{T}^*(X)$ is isomorphic to the piecewise polynomial functions for $(Q, \lambda)$, the equivariant topological $K$-ring $K_{T}^*(X)$ is isomorphic to the piecewise Laurent polynomial functions for $(Q, \lambda)$ and the equivariant cobordism ring $MU_{T}^*(X)$ is isomorphic to the piecewise exponential functions on $(Q, \lambda)$.
+In particular, we show that the equivariant integral cohomology ring $H_{T}^*(X)$ is isomorphic to the piecewise polynomial functions on $(Q, \lambda)$, the equivariant topological $K$-theory ring $K_{T}^*(X)$ is isomorphic to the piecewise Laurent polynomial functions on $(Q,\lambda)$, and the equivariant complex cobordism ring $MU_{T}^*(X)$ is isomorphic to piecewise cobordism forms on $(Q,\lambda)$.

-Note that examples of quasitoric orbifolds include simplicial projective toric varieties.
-Thus the projective simplicial toric varieties for which height function on the associated moment polytope gives an equivariant cell structure are examples of divisive quasitoric orbifolds.
-Thus our main theorem Theorem \ref{piecewise} generalizes \cite[Theorem 5.5, Theorem 7.1]{HHRW}.